When should you use multivariate testing, and when is A/B/n testing best?

 As Lars Nielsen of Sitecore explains:

 Multivariate testing is, in a sense, a more complex form of testing than A/B testing.
-A/B testing is fairly straightforward:
+The main difference between multivariate and A/B/n testing is how the variations are selected.

 Image source, by Maxime Lorant